 Fees at Bamberg

 The University of Bamberg does not charge tuition fees with the beginning of the winter term 2017/2018.
 However, students are obliged to pay administrative fees to the amount of 88 Euro per semester (so-called "Semesterbeitrag").
 These administrative fees include contributions to the students union and free public transport in Bamberg and surroundings.

 Fees at Essex

-The University of Essex charges the amount of £6,200 for UK/EU and £15,450 for Non-EU students.
-For further information on these fees please click on the following link: Fees at Essex.
+For further information on tuition fees at Essex please click on the following link: Fees at Essex.